Latest Revision (10/02/22)

 d. promptly report to Smoothwall any suspected defect or error in any Products or Services of which the Customer becomes aware and confirm the details in writing.

 8.1 The Customer shall be responsible for the Products once delivered to or collected by Customer (in accordance with clause 5).
 Notwithstanding clause 12, all hardware included in any Smoothwall sale is leased to the customer for the period of the contract and is recoverable by Smoothwall at the contract renewal date.
 Leasing of the Hardware shall commence to the Customer only after Smoothwall has received in full in cleared funds the full Price together with all Taxes due in respect of the Hardware and any products supplied previously to the Customer have been paid in full.

 8.2 Until leasing of the Hardware has commenced and the hardware is leased by the customer, under clause 8.1 and during leasing of the hardware the customer shall:

 (a) hold the Hardware on a fiduciary basis as Smoothwall’s bailee;

 (b) safely store the Hardware so that they remain readily identifiable as Smoothwall’s property;

-8.4 The Customer’s right to possession of the Hardware before ownership has passed to it shall terminate immediately if any of the circumstances set out in clause 10.4 or clause 19 arise or if the Customer encumbers or in any way charges the Hardware, or if the Customer fails to make any payment to the Smoothwall on the due date.
+8.3 The Customer’s right to leasing of the Hardware shall terminate immediately if any of the circumstances set out in clause 10.4 or clause 19 arise or if the Customer encumbers or in any way charges the Hardware, or if the Customer fails to make any payment to the Smoothwall on the due date.

 9.1 All Prices and any additional charges payable under the Agreement are exclusive of delivery, packaging, insurance, Value Added Tax (VAT), or any other applicable Taxes.
 All such Taxes are payable by the Customer, but if paid by Smoothwall for any reason, Customer shall reimburse Smoothwall immediately on demand.